Skip to main content

 About The Program

 Economics describes and analyzes the organization and operation of an economic system.
-While much can be learned from the economic systems of other countries, most courses in this program focus on the western market economy.
+While much can be learned from the economic systems of other countries, most courses taught in the Economics BS degree program focus on the western market economy.

 An understanding of economics is essential for all careers in management and to becoming a well-informed citizen and participant in society.
-The economics program offers courses which serve all majors in the College of Management and those leading to the two tracks in the economics major.
+The Economics BS program offers courses which serve all majors in the College of Management, and those leading to the two tracks in the economics major.

-After completing the program, students will be able to:
+After completing Economics BS degree coursework, graduates will be able to:

-• economic systems and relevant economic policies using macroeconomic theory.
+• Evaluate economic systems and relevant economic policies using macroeconomic theory

-• business managerial issues using microeconomic theory (Business track only)
+• Assess business managerial issues using microeconomic theory (business track only)

 Related minors